micahco/ktz/README.md

 * As I read, highlight text that I later want to make notes on.
 If I need to remember something specific to the text then I type in a short note.
 * Once I've finished reading, connect kindle to laptop.
 * Run the script with the kindle's `My Clippings.txt`
-* Copy the `My Clippings.txt` to the literature folder I've just created with the script (as a backup)
 * Delete the contents of `My Clippings.txt`.
 This allows me to have a blank file once I start a new book
 * Later I go through each note I've just transferred to my Zettelkasten and write down thoughts based on the highlights and fleeting notes.
 I then link those thoughts to my slip box and other books.